Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- id (context) - id for the selected or last context.
+- new_variable (variable) - id for the selected or last context.
-- context (context) - id of the context.
+- [old_variable] (variable) - id of the context.
 Context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”.

 ## clone